 top of page

 I've heard a lot of talk about a doula being a "girl's best friend" to a mom in labor.
-Besides not agreeing with the implication of this statement, I have concerns for how perpetuating this perspective can really limit a pregnant person's options and the quality of support that they need and deserve from their doula.
+Besides not agreeing with how this impacts the professionalism in our field, I have concerns for how perpetuating this perspective can really limit a pregnant person's options and the level of support they need and deserve from their doula.

-We know that The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) made a joint statement: in the 2017 Obstetric Care Consensus: Safe Prevention of the Primary Cesarean Delivery and says this about the effect of labor support:
+We know that The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) made a joint statement: in the 2017 Obstetric Care Consensus: Safe Prevention of the Primary Cesarean Delivery effect of labor support:

 Published data indicate that one of the most effective tools to improve labor and delivery outcomes is the continuous presence of support personnel, such as a doula.”